vilkasgroup/django_rest_framework_client/README.md

 ## Installation and development

-first install npm, and install required packages:
+first install npm, and install required packages, build and run tests

     npm install

-Then you need to build the modules.
-This will take the src from ./src/ and build them using babel:

     npm run build

-Then run the test

     npm run test

+Travis-ci handles the deployment to npmjs.com.
+To deploy a new version:

+ - increase the version number in package.json
+ - merge changes to master branch
+ - git tag the master branch with the same version number